cbrown5/cbrown5.github.io/_posts/2018-04-05-having-an-international-career-as-a-parent.md

 So plan an overseas sabbatical with your family of say 3-6 months.
 This way you have time to build some meaningful collaborations.
 Also, put the trip on your CV.
 Work overseas is considered an important CV 'trait', but can be hard if you are tied to a single city/university for family reasons.

-I have seen a few people list sabbaticals on their CV and it works quite well to communicate their international reputation I think.
+I have seen a few people list sabbaticals on their CV and it works well to communicate their international reputation I think.

 ## Visit every scientist that visits your city